 The Community Advice Hubs are both now closed for drop-ins, but we are still providing information and advice by telephone, email, or if absolutely necessary, face-to-face appointment.
 Please call 0121 709 7590 or email firstname.lastname@example.org for help.
 We will still offer services such as benefit form completion, debt advice, and health and wellbeing advice, but this will be carried out primarily by telephone.

-Age UK Solihull is still here 7 days a week to support local older and vulnerable people.
-Our main line is open 9.30am – 4.00pm Monday to Friday and we are also monitoring calls at weekends and we will respond to emergencies.
+Age UK Solihull is still here supporting local older and vulnerable people.
+Our main line is open 9.30am – 4.00pm Monday to Friday.
 If you are an older or vulnerable person who needs information, advice, access to food, medication, additional support or maybe just a chat please contact Age UK Solihull on 0121 704 7840.
 We'll ensure you find the help you need.